Brandwatch: Cision acquisition

 Brandwatch was acquired in Feb 2021 by Cision for 450M USD.

 Falcon.io merge

 Falcon.io was acquired by Cision in January 2019 and merged with Brandwatch in May 2022.
-Products formerly sold as part of the Falcon.io suite now sit within Brandwatch’s Social Media Management solution.
+Products formerly sold as part of the Falcon.io suite now sit within Brandwatch’s Social Media Management.

 Overview

 Brandwatch is a subscription-based service with over 7,500 clients.

-Brandwatch has 15 offices across the world, including in New York, London, Brighton, Copenhagen, Berlin, Sofia, Paris, Singapore, and Sydney.
+Brandwatch has 17 offices across the world, including in New York, London, Brighton, Copenhagen, Berlin, Sofia, Paris, Singapore, and Sydney.